FilecoinFoundationWeb/filecoin-foundation/src/content/blog/introducing-co-rise-course-building-web3-applications-and-filecoin-ipfs.md

 Decentralized file storage provides a more secure and robust way to store and access files on the internet, and serves as a key infrastructure for the new decentralized web.
 Filecoin’s decentralized storage system is designed to store humanity’s most important information.

----

 ## More about the Course

-Learn more about the topics and projects, and enroll for the course (space is limited) by July 8: corise.com/course/web3-filecoin (link previously available but now unavailable)
+Learn more about the topics and projects, and enroll for the course (space is limited) by July 8: corise.com/course/web3-filecoin (link previously available but now unavailable).

 ![](/assets/images/image-c-05.png)